symfony/symfony-docs/cookbook/security/api_key_authentication.rst

             ),
         ));

 That's it!
-Now, your ``ApiKeyAuthentication`` should be called at the beginning of each request and your authentication process will take place.
+Now, your ``ApiKeyAuthenticator`` should be called at the beginning of each request and your authentication process will take place.

 The ``stateless`` configuration parameter prevents Symfony from trying to